-Following is a summary of some of the key protocols currently in place.
-These policies keep the school in alignment with the recommendations outlined by DESE and the Weston Board of Health.
-For a more complete description of our policies and protocols, please view the Rivers COVID Protocols Guidelines PDF
+The following is a summary of some of the key protocols currently in place.
+These policies keep the school in alignment with the recommendations outlined by the Massachusetts Department of Public Health

-If you experience any of the following outside of school, please contact school nurse Claudia Silva at email@example.com
+If you experience any of the following, please contact school nurse Claudia Silva (firstname.lastname@example.org

 Vaccine & Booster Information: Please update your vaccination/booster status via MAGNUS.